Bob Gillies

-Robert Arthur "Bob" Gillies (born 21 October 1951) is a retired Scottish Anglican bishop.
+Robert Arthur "Bob" Gillies (born 21 October 1951) is a retired British Anglican bishop.
 From 2006 to 2016, he served as the Bishop of Aberdeen and Orkney in the Scottish Episcopal Church.
 He is also a published author.

 Early life and education

 Gillies was born on 21 October 1951.
 From 1969 to 1971, he worked as a medical laboratory technician.
 He then trained for ordination and studied theology at the University of Edinburgh.
 He graduated with a Bachelor of Divinity (BD) degree in 1978.

 Gillies later undertook postgraduate research at the University of St Andrews, and completed his Doctor of Philosophy (PhD) degree in 1991.
-His doctoral thesis was tiled "Person and experience: a study in the thought of Edgar Sheffield Brightman".
+His doctoral thesis was titled "Person and experience: a study in the thought of Edgar Sheffield Brightman".

 Ordained ministry

 Gillies was ordained in the Scottish Episcopal Church as a deacon in 1976 and a priest in 1978.
 He served curacies at Christ Church, Falkirk and Christ Church, Morningside, Edinburgh.
 He was a Chaplain at the University of Dundee from 1984 to 1991.
 After this he was Rector of St Andrews Episcopal Church, St Andrews.
 From 2004 to 2006, he was also Dean of St Andrews, Dunkeld and Dunblane.

 In April 2006, Gillies was elected bishop of the Diocese of Aberdeen and Orkney.
 He was consecrated a bishop at St Andrew's Cathedral, Aberdeen on 23 September 2007.
 On 3 May 2016, it was announced that Gillies would retire from his position as diocesan bishop later in the year; he subsequently retired on 31 October 2016.

+Gillies continues to serve as assistant clergy within the Diocese of St Andrews, Dunkeld and Dunblane, especially in the church of St James the Great, Cupar.